-- Steve has even put a spaceship into orbit around the world.
+- He has even put a spaceship into orbit around the world.

-- He’s a director of Australia’s first new car company in 30 years.
+- Director of Australia’s first new car company in 30 years.

 Steve Sammartino is a business person (Marketing) and thought leader on the subject of technology and business.